polvoazul/notes/Left Right.md

 You can engange in a talk with another person.
 Thus, changing your stance on issues so that the talk is a pareto improvement for those involved, making it viable.

 Suppose both people have a fixed plasticity $k_{plasticity}$ budget to spend on modifying your beliefs.
-It should be easier to modify a belief closer to 0.
+It should be easier to modify a belief closer to 0. [^cost-details]

+When you talk, you

-You can talk to $n$ people per month, and your plasticity is fixed for the month. <small> Interesting to see what happens if we vary n radically, say from 2,3 to 10, to 1000.
-Also what about plasticity (a younger - more plastic - vs old population)</small>
+You can talk to $n$ people per day, and your plasticity is fixed for the day. <small> (Interesting to see what happens if we vary n radically, say {2, 3, 10, 1000}.
+Also what about plasticity (a younger - more plastic - vs old population))</small>

+<details><summary><b>Simulation 1</b></summary>

-##### Sim 1
+## Simulation 1

+### Params

+* Population Size
+* Number of Issues
+* Number of Days
+* Constant plasticity budget
+* Constant talk budget

+### Initial state:
+Randomize a population.
+Randomize each person's radicalism (total issue 'budget').
+[Sample issues](https://mathoverflow.net/questions/24688/efficiently-sampling-points-uniformly-from-the-surface-of-an-n-sphere) to obtain such budget.

+### Steps:

+#### Day Starts
+* Each person talks with another person.
+They need